Tinkerforge/doc/source/Hardware/Bricklets/Voltage.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_voltage_brickv.jpg

-In our test we have connected the battery not from beginning.
-You can see the rising voltage after connecting the battery in the graph.

 After this you can go on with writing your own application.
-See :ref:`Interface and Coding <voltage_programming_interfaces>` section for the API of the Voltage Bricklet and examples in your programming language.
+See the :ref:`Programming Interface <voltage_programming_interfaces>` section
+for the API of the Voltage Bricklet and examples in different programming languages.

 .. _voltage_programming_interfaces: